 Before you travel to Transylvania, you may want to read up on ways to prevent an attack from the region’s many brown bears!
 Bears are very prevalent in the Carpathian Mountains, the Bucegi Mountains, the Apuseni Mountains, and all the other mountain ranges that Romania is known for.

 Don’t feed the bears if you do encounter them, particularly the friendly cubs.

-The castles in Romania are truly stunning, definitely worth visiting.
+The castles in Transylvania are truly stunning, definitely worth visiting.
 Some are nestled in the mountains and forest, so be sure to take advantage of the surrounding natural beauty.

 Things to Know Before Traveling to Transylvania: FAQs

 Transylvania is located in central Romania, surrounded by the Carpathian Mountains.
 It’s a historical region that has been known for centuries, not just for its ties to the Dracula legend, but also for its scenic beauty and unique culture.

 Is Transylvania safe?